Package Leaflet: Information for the Patient

 Rare (may affect up to 1 in 10,000 people):

-Unknown frequency (the frequency cannot be estimated from the available data):
+Frequency not known (the frequency cannot be estimated from the available data):

-Children and adolescents with granulomatosis with polyangiitis or microscopic polyangiitis
+Children and Adolescents with Granulomatosis with Polyangiitis or Microscopic Polyangiitis

-Very common (may affect more than 1 in 10 people):
+Very Common (may affect more than 1 in 10 people):

 Common (may affect up to 1 in 10 people):

-Unknown frequency (the frequency cannot be estimated from the available data):
+Frequency not known (the frequency cannot be estimated from the available data):

 Truxima may also cause changes in laboratory tests performed by your doctor.
-If you are being treated with Truxima in combination with other medications, some of the possible side effects may be due to the other medications.
+If you are being treated with Truxima in combination with other medications, some of the possible adverse effects may be due to the other medications.

-Reporting of side effects
+Reporting of Adverse Effects

 Keep out of sight and reach of children.

-Do not use this medication after the expiration date that appears on the packaging after CAD.
+Do not use this medication after the expiration date stated on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the packaging and unused medications.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of the packaging and any unused medication.
 This will help protect the environment.

 The 10 ml vial contains 100 mg of rituximab (10 mg/ml).